Mars vs. Mars: Synopsis

 Immediately after the previous episode, Logan (Jason Dohring) appears at Veronica's door and asks Veronica to help find his mother, Lynn (Lisa Rinna), whom he believes is alive.
 Veronica agrees to help out.
 The next day in class, Veronica participates in a fun and unorthodox world history review with a teacher, Mr. Rooks (Adam Scott).
 However, the fun is disrupted when Carrie Bishop (Leighton Meester) tells the teacher that she's not pregnant and that he can "have [his] key back."
 Veronica talks to the teacher, but he denies that he ever touched Carrie.
 Meanwhile, Wallace Fennel (Percy Daggs III) steals Carrie's school file while Veronica asks Duncan (Teddy Dunn) for the name of his practitioner, wanting to find out what meds he was taking.
 Veronica angrily confronts Carrie about her lying.
 Veronica walks into Mars Investigations, when she learns that Keith has been hired by Carrie's parents, pitting father and daughter against each other.
 Later, Cliff McCormack (Daran Norris) fake interviews the woman who saw Lynn's suicide, and Logan blows up at her.

 Veronica visits Mr. Rooks's home, where she finds out the details of the parent-teacher conference a few months earlier: it was simply about grades on the midterm paper.
 However, Mr. Rooks does not have a lawyer for the hearing.
 Keith presents some increased evidence for his side to Veronica.
 Logan gives a tabloid newspaper to Veronica, which states that Lynn Echolls is still alive.
-Veronica interviews the woman who wrote the story, but the woman turns out to be a crazed fan.
+Veronica interviews the woman who gave the story, but the woman turns out to be a crazed fan.
 Logan is finally convinced that his mother is dead.
 Weevil (Francis Capra) tells Veronica about a freshman who says that Lynn Echolls jumped.
 Veronica talks to Mr. Rooks about his previous firing (which Keith attributed to sexual assault).
 Veronica tells Carrie about the fault in her story—that she was actually at a track meet the day she claimed to have had sex with Mr. Rooks.
 Veronica steals Duncan's medical records and finds out that Abel Koontz (Christian Clemenson) shared a doctor with the Kanes.
 At the school hearing, Mr. Rooks is acquitted when Carrie's text message evidence is debunked after Veronica shows that it is incredibly easy to create fake text messages.